rcsima7/tech-am-bootcamp/01-intro-commandline/01-lab-commandline/README.md

 #### Deliverable

-Be sure you open up your "my-favorite-things" directory in Sublime/Atom, so you can track your progress on the side of the application.
+Be sure you open up your "my-favorite-things" directory in VS Code, so you can track your progress on the side of the application.
 Here's a look at what your files/folders should look like after each big step in the exercise:

 * After "Organize your favorite books":